BetSmartMedia/Lazorse/README.md

-# LAZORSE!
+# Lazorse!

-What do lazers and horses have in common?
-They will both kill you without a second thought (or a first thought).

-Also, they share a few phonemes with "lazy" and "resource", which is what Lazorse is all about.

-## K, wtf is it?

-Lazorse is a connect middleware stack that routes requests, coerces parameters, dispatches to handlers, and renders a response.
-It borrows heavily from [other][zappa] [awesome][coffeemate] [web frameworks][express] but with a couple of twists designed to make writing machine-consumable ReSTful APIs a little easier.
+Lazorse is a connect middleware stack with a strong emphasis on extensibility that routes requests, coerces parameters, dispatches to handlers, and renders a response.
+It borrows heavily from [other][zappa] [awesome][coffeemate] nodejs [web frameworks][express] but with a couple of twists designed to make writing machine-consumable ReSTful APIs a little easier.
+Because it's all "just middleware", you can also pull out and re-arrange the various pieces to better suit the needs of your application.

 ### Routing

-First and foremost of these is the route syntax: it's the same syntax as the [draft spec][uri template rfc] for URI templates, but extends them with parameter matching semantics as well.
-See the bottom of this document for more details.
+The most unusual piece of lazorse is the route syntax: it's the same as the [draft spec][uri template rfc] for URI templates, but layers parameter matching semantics on top.
+(There are more details and disclaimers at the bottom of this document).

 Lazorse by default owns the index (`/`) route.
-The index route responds to GET a mapping of all registered URI templates to their route specification, including a description and examples if they are available.
-So an app with a single route
+This route responds to GET with an array of all named routes with their URI template and other metadata, such as a description and examples if they are available.
+So an app with a single route like:
-like:

 ```coffee
 greetingLookup = english: "Hi", french: "Salut"